svadr/react-tripadvisor-review-card/README.md

 ## Installation

-To install and use this component in your project, please follow these steps:
+To install and use this component in your project, follow these steps:

 1. Install the package from npm: